jankomp/SimpleSearchUserModel/README.md

 In the future this repository should be expanded:
 1. from simple binary search to more complex search with multiple links per page and loops in the linkings
 2. nodes with actual content (e.g. wikipedia pages)
-3. search by keywords (LLM powered search)
+3. search by keywords (RL agent uses low-ressource local LLM)
 4. visual POMDP: search by navigation through web pages
 5. validation of user model through user study